-Our highly automated management and copyright reporting system enables librarians and academics to create and approve reading lists in a fraction of the time.
+Our highly automated management and copyright reporting system enables librarians and faculty to create and approve reading lists in a fraction of the time.
 Once your systems are automated using eReserve Plus, staying on top of reading materials and legal obligations is a breeze.

 If you’d like to discover more about what we at eReserve can do for you, get in touch with our team today.